spatie/laravel-open-telemetry/docs/introduction.md

 weight: 1
 ---

 Measuring performance and tracking bugs is typically done inside a single web request or job.
-But what if you want to see the performance or flow of a web request together with all the jobs it dispatched?
+But what if you want to see the performance or flow of a web request together with all the jobs or additional requests it dispatches?

 Open Telemetry, or OTel for short, is a collection of tools, APIs and SDKs to collect information on how an entire system is behaving.
-A "system" can be a single application, or a group of applications (or queued jobs) that are working together.
+A "system" can be a single application, a group of applications that are working together (e.g. microservices) and even queued jobs across workers.

 Using the laravel-open-telemetry package you can easily measure performance of a Laravel powered system.
 It can transmit the results to a tracing tool like [Jaeger](https://www.jaegertracing.io) or [Aspecto](https://www.aspecto.io).

-In your Laravel application, you can use start and stop measurements using the `Measure` facade.
-You can nest measurements how deep you like.
+In your Laravel application, you can start and stop measurements using the `Measure` facade.
+You can nest measurements however deep you like and across multiple requests or jobs.

 ```php
 use Spatie\OpenTelemetry\Facades\Measure;